What You Need to Know About Tree Trimmer or Pruner

-Tree Trimmers and Pruners state the following job skills are important in their day-to-day work.
+When polled, Tree Trimmers and Pruners say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.